kaage/NetAutomation_materials/Week4-assignments/README.md

 *deploy-service-configs.yml* does the job.
 It deploys all VRFs into device.

-In the future all sorts of validation needs to be implemented to validate if service has been implemented correclty.
+In the future all sorts of validation needs to be implemented to validate if service has been implemented correctly.

 ## Task 4 - Incremental Services Deployment